What is CBD

 CBD

-Cannabidiol is extracted from the Industrial hemp obtained – a hemp variety that has only a very low THC content of under 0.2% (in the EU).
+Cannabidiol is derived from Industrial hemp obtained – a hemp variety that has only a very low THC content of under 0.2% (in the EU).
 Through modern extraction methods, especially CO₂ extraction, CBD can be isolated in high purity from the plant parts and then added to various products: oils, creams, capsules, teas, or suppositories.

 Origin and history of CBD